 Camden Market for TouristsThere are quite a few markets in London, and visiting them is a staple in any trip.
-This is one of the UK's biggest street markets – the fashionable Camden market.
-Even if you aren’t keen on spending money, (the prices here are higher), will still find pleasure in the tour and special atmosphere it offers.
+This is one of the UK's biggest street markets – the fashionable Camden Market.
+Even if you aren’t looking to spend money, (the prices here are higher), you will still find pleasure in the tour and special atmosphere it offers.
 The market has over 150,000 visitors every week.

 The market is located in Camden Town, on the Regent River Canal.
 It began operating in 1974.
 Although it was a temporary market, it was popular and successful even during its earliest days, therefore becoming a permanent market.
 The opening hours also changed over time: In the past, it only operated over the weekend, but in recent years the shops have been active during the week as well.

 The market has a total of over 1,000 shops and stands, where you can find clothing, antiques and furniture.
 It is a popular center with plenty of restaurants, shops, cafes and pubs.
 If you are a fan of Gothic fashion and alternative music, you will find clothing, knickknacks and records that cannot be found elsewhere.